 Sad to be leaving but looking forward to our bed!
-A little bit of stress as the plane was out of headphones we wanted to buy to watch Fortitude, but we managed to get the kids’ packs which had some shitty ones in them too.
+A little bit of stress as the plane was out of the headphones we wanted to buy to watch Fortitude, but we managed to get the kids’ packs which had some shitty ones in them too.
 Also a colouring book and stickers – bingo!
 London grey and not so warm, missing Reykjavik already, they have sun all the time.

 A nice leisurely day in Reykjavik.
 Beautiful sunny warm weather, we started in Iest’s pick of Reykjavik’s hipster coffee place (Reykjavik Roasters), onto the most famous Reykjavik church Hallgrímskirkja (which is actually quite ugly and in your face), 3D topo map of Iceland in the rathaus (great), and anything in between.